Homeowners with federally backed mortgage loans just got a lifeline for payments skipped under COVID 19 home loan forbearance agreements.

 This action saves homeowners from facing a lump sum payment of the skipped payment the month after the forbearance ends.

-The language in the offers of forbearance that I’ve seen all said that the missed payments were due in full at the end of the forbearance.
+The home loan forbearance agreements that I’ve seen all said that the missed payments were due in full at the end of the forbearance.
 Or the homeowner would have to negotiate a loan modification.

 Pronouncements from governmental sources similarly suggested that each borrower with a forbearance agreement would have to negotiate with the servicer a modification of their loan terms.